goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 I, on the other hand, **deeply believe that we should get rid of tokenization**.
-I'm driven by aesthetics much more than the average person, I'd guess, and it's because I think that they are rooted in intuition and intangible reasons that usually lead to deeper consequences down the line, even if we can't predict them.
+I'm driven by aesthetics much more than the average person, I'd guess, and it's because I think that they are rooted in intuition and intangible reasons that usually lead to deeper consequences down the line, even if we can't predict them.<d-footnote>Another example of this is essentially all my work on RNNs/SSMs, which only became useful after years of work, which stemmed from an aesthetic conviction that recurrence is elegant and fundamental.<d/footnote>
 In this case, I think that the consequences of overcoming tokenization *will extend far beyond the surface-level implications*.

 > We should care about removing tokenization, not (just) for the practical reasons, but for the aesthetic and intangible reasons.